The Gateway Concert Band

 About Us

 The Gateway Concert Band is a community band based in Enumclaw, Washington, USA.
 Under the direction of Jack Prindle, the band was formed in March of 1996.
-Since that time it has presented over 245 performances; all of the band's concerts have been free-of-charge.
-It's eight main concerts are usually presented at the Enumclaw High School in December and March; or at Rotary Centennial Park (across from the Enumclaw Library) and Christ the King Lutheran Church (in Sumner) in June and August, weather permitting.
-Additional appearances include participation in Enumclaw's Christmas and Fourth of July parades, and music for memorial observances at the Enumclaw Veteran's Memorial and Tahoma National Cemetery in Maple Valley.
+Since that time it has presented over 400 performances; all of the band's concerts have been free-of-charge.
+It's eight main concerts are usually presented at the Enumclaw High School and White River High School in December and March; or at Rotary Centennial Park (across from the Enumclaw Library) and Creator Lutheran Church (in Bonney Lake) in June and August, weather permitting.
+Additional appearances include participation in memorial observances at the Enumclaw Veteran's Memorial and National Military Cemetery in Maple Valley.

 Driving Directions